Want to learn how to grow celeriac? You’ve come to the right place. When grown in cool weather, Celeriac is easy to grow.

 Celeriac is a root crop and a member of the Celery family.
 It has a celery-like taste.
 The root bulb grows to four inches in diameter or more.
 Sometimes called “knob celery”, most people know little if anything about Celeriac.
 Growing Celeriac requires a long growing season, up to 200 days.
 Due to the long growing season, very few gardeners try it.

-Due to its long growing cycle, Celeriac needs to be started indoors.
+Due to its long growing cycle, Celeriac needs to be started indoors in most areas of the country.
 You will not likely find seedlings at garden supply stores.
 It may take an Internet search.
 The seeds are very fine.
 Sprinkle them on the top of the soil in a pot or container and lightly water them in.

 Plant seedlings outdoors after the last frost date for your area.